Conformal Structure of Autonomous Leray-Lions Equations in the Plane and Linearisation by Hodograph Transform: Reduction to -quasilinear equation and linearisation for the complex gradient equation

 \begin{Lem}[Existence of $\Phi$] Let $N\subset \C$ be a finitely connected domain conformally equivalent to a bounded Koebe domain.
 Let $\eta\in L^\infty(N,\C)$ and assume that for every $V\Subset N$ there exists a $k=k(V)$ such that $\Vert \eta\Vert_{L^\infty(V)}=k<1$.
 Then there exists an orientation preserving homeomorphic solution in $W^{1,2}_{loc}(N,N)$ to

 If $\Vert \eta\Vert_{L^\infty(N)}=k<1$ the assumption that $N$ is necessarily conformally equivalent to a \emph{bounded} Koebe domain can be removed, in particular when $N=\C$. \end{Lem}

-\begin{proof} The proof is a direct generalisation of the first part of the proof of Theorem 4.1 in \cite{ADPZ}.
-In the case when $\Phi$ solves a uniformly elliptic equation and $N$ is not necessarily conformally equivalent to a bounded Koebe domain, this follows from the measurable Riemann mapping theorem, see Theorem 5.3.4 in \cite{AIM}. \end{proof}
+\begin{proof} The proof is a direct generalisation of the first part of the proof of \cite[Theorem 4.1]{ADPZ}.
+In the case when $\Phi$ solves a uniformly elliptic equation and $N$ is not necessarily conformally equivalent to a bounded Koebe domain, this follows from the measurable Riemann mapping theorem, see \cite[Theorem 5.3.4]{AIM}. \end{proof}

-By the theory of quasiregular maps (Corolllary 3.10.3 in \cite{AIM}), it follows that $\Phi$ is locally Hölder continuous and one verifies that $\Phi$ satisfies the assumptions of Lemma \ref{lem:Chain}, justifying the use of the chain rule.
+By the theory of quasiregular maps (\cite[Corolllary 3.10.3]{AIM}), it follows that $\Phi$ is locally H÷lder continuous and one verifies that $\Phi$ satisfies the assumptions of Lemma \ref{lem:Chain}, justifying the use of the chain rule.

 \begin{rem} In fact for the application of Lemma \ref{lem:ex1} to Lemma \ref{lem:CB1} any homeomorphism $\Phi$ will do, not necessarily ones such that $\Phi:N\to N$.
-Moreover, if $N$ is not conformally equivalent to a bounded Koebe domain and the Beltrami equation is degenerate, then Theorem 4.1 in \cite{ADPZ} does not apply and we do not know of a general theorem which guarantees the existence of homoemorphic solutions.
+Moreover, if $N$ is not conformally equivalent to a bounded Koebe domain and the Beltrami equation is degenerate, then \cite[Theorem 4.1]{ADPZ} does not apply and we do not know of a general theorem which guarantees the existence of homeomorphic solutions.
 However, in some cases one can prove existence directly by explicit methods.
 This is the case for the minimal surface equation in Example \ref{ex:Mini}.
 There

 is a homeomorphism $\Phi: \C\to \Di$ which solves the degenerate Beltrami equation

 since $\vert \frac{2\vert z\vert^2}{2\vert z\vert^2+1+\sqrt{1+4\vert z\vert^2}}\vert \to 1$ as $\vert z\vert\to +\infty.$ \end{rem}